How to Coat Beaded Jewelry

 READ

-How to Bead Indian Jewelry
+How to Bead Jewelry Instructions

 Resin is a common choice for coating beaded jewelry due to its durability and high-gloss finish.
 However, it can be tricky to work with and requires careful application to avoid air bubbles or streaks.
 On the other hand, sealants are easier to apply and provide a more natural finish, but may not offer the same level of protection as resin.
 Varnish is another option that provides a clear protective layer, but it may not be as durable as resin.